thomassuedbroecker/iascable-starting-point/README.md

 ### [Bill of Material](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [Modules](https://modules.cloudnativetoolkit.dev/)

 The IasCable uses a [`Bill of Material`](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [`Modules`](https://modules.cloudnativetoolkit.dev/), which you need to understand.
-Which is the heart of the framework we could say.
+These two part are the heart of the framework we could say.

 Simplified we can as it a [BOM is specified](https://github.com/cloud-native-toolkit/iascable#bom-spec) by modules it uses, variables you can define and providers you can define.
+It is good to know that modules can depend on other modeles.

-This is a simplified overview diagram.
+Here is a simplified overview diagram:

 ![](images/ascale-bom-overview.drawio.png)